ArduPilot/ardupilot_wiki/dev/source/docs/git-rebase.rst

        cd <ardupilot-path>

 #.
-Ensure you are looking at your master branch
+Starting from here we will assume that you want to rebase you master branch on ArduPilot master branch.
+This process is the same on all branch, just replace master by your branch name.
+Ensure you are looking at your master branch or the branch that you want to rebase.

    ::